validatedpatterns/docs/content/patterns/multicloud-gitops/getting-started.md

    {% include prerequisite-tools.md %}

 2. Fork the [multicloud-gitops](https://github.com/hybrid-cloud-patterns/multicloud-gitops) repository on GitHub.
-It is necessary to fork because your fork will be updated as part of the GitOps and DevOps processes.
+It is recommended to fork because you can update your fork as part of the GitOps and DevOps processes.

 3. Clone the forked copy of this repository.